 There are two significant challenges when programming for today’s GPU-accelerated supercomputers: 1).
 Different platforms consist of accelerators from different vendors, 2).
 Compute nodes often feature multiple accelerators.
 Given the trend of very fat compute nodes, it is more important than ever to make effective use of the increased acceleration potential.
 It is also highly desirable that application programmers can use a single programming approach to target the architectural components of a single compute node and across different supercomputing platforms.
 Therefore, the focus of this workshop is on the use of high-level programming methods that can exploit the maximum compute capability out of such systems.
 Historically, the favored portable approaches were OpenMP offloading and OpenACC, both based on directives.
 Today, we recognize the evolution of other options to adapt to heterogeneity and, starting in 2021, we extended the workshop scope to include use of Fortran/C++ standard language parallelism, SYCL, DPC++, Kokkos, RAJA, Chapel as well as task-based and data-centric models like Regent, Legion, OmpSs among several alternatives that can provide scalable as well as portable solutions without compromising on performance.
 A programmer’s expectation from the software community is to deliver solutions that would allow maintenance of a single code base whenever possible, thus avoiding duplicate effort across programming models and architectures.

-The 11th WACCPD workshop will highlight the improvements over the state of art through accepted papers and prompt discussion through keynotes and panels.
+The 12th WACCPD workshop will highlight the improvements over the state of art through accepted papers and prompt discussion through keynotes and panels.
 The workshop aims to showcase all aspects of accelerator programming for heterogeneous systems such as innovative high-level language or library approaches, lessons learned while using directives or other portable approaches to migrate scientific legacy code to modern systems, and compilation and runtime scheduling techniques.

 This year we further extend the scope of the workshop to share methods and case studies demonstrating programmability across emerging architectures including ML/AI chips and quantum computing architectures including QPUs.

-In the past nine years of this workshop, WACCPD has been one of the major forums at the Supercomputing Conference to bring together programming model users, developers, and the tools community to share knowledge and experiences to tackle emerging complex parallel computing systems.
+In the past eleven years of this workshop, WACCPD has been one of the major forums at the Supercomputing Conference to bring together programming model users, developers, and the tools community to share knowledge and experiences to tackle emerging complex parallel computing systems.

 Topics of interest for workshop submissions include (but are not limited to)